DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Desteria (Arcane Academy)/SESSIONS/Session 47 - 08.21.2025.md

 **START HERE**
 - JA gives a weird monologue.
 Sounds like something Japanese.

+From the desk of Linneaus Verplank, information about Bonhart, information to attack floating island held by my father contact soon for more details.

+Why does it sound like you are writing this?
+I've never heard this spell this way.
+Your father has an island too?
+Where and when?
+I?

 **Note for Future**: Niccolo will put glass in people's lungs to torture them.
+Also, he will hide the fact that he has Sending spell.
+He plans to kill Abraham and Linneaus, the two figures who can dispute his claim.